Key Country Facts

 Major exports: sugar, coffee, petroleum, fruits, vegetables, cardamom, and manufacturing goods.

 Tropical Guatemala, a small country about the size of Ohio!
 The capital of Guatemala is Guatemala City.
-Guatemala gained independence in 1821 and has roughly 15,189,958 people—the most populated country in all of Central America!
+Guatemala gained independence in 1821 and has roughly 16 million people—the most populated country in all of Central America!
 The official language is Spanish, but there are 23 Amerindian languages also widely spoken.
-Here I am only one hour behind EST. Guatemalans practice a variety of religions including Catholicism, protestant Christianity, as well as indigenous Mayan beliefs.
+Guatemalans practice a variety of religions including Catholicism, protestant Christianity, as well as indigenous Mayan beliefs.

 Major exports from the country include sugar, coffee, petroleum, fruits, vegetables, cardamom, and manufacturing goods.
 Major imports into the country include fuels, construction materials, grains, fertilizers, as well as mineral, chemical and plastic products.